Temple of Dendur: Relocation

 Egypt started building the Aswan High Dam in 1960.
 Plans called for Lake Nasser to submerge the temple permanently.
 UNESCO started the International Campaign to Save the Monuments of Nubia, including the Temple of Dendur.
 Fifty countries joined the effort, providing equipment, expertise, and money.
 Egyptologists, photographers, and architects documented and studied the temple for two years.
 In 1963, the temple was dismantled and moved from its original location.

 In 1965, Egypt presented the temple to the United States in recognition of the United States' contribution of $16 million toward saving various other monuments threatened by the dam's construction.
 Jacqueline Kennedy accepted the gift on behalf of the United States.
 In 1967, the National Foundation on the Arts and the Humanities appointed a commission to consider applications from institutions interested in exhibiting the temple.

 The press nicknamed the competition for the temple the "Dendur Derby".
-Museums in Cairo, Illinois and Memphis, Tennessee thought they were the ideal choice because their city’s namesake was in Egypt.
+Museums in Cairo, Illinois and Memphis, Tennessee thought they were the ideal choice because their cities' namesakes were in Egypt.
 The commission did not agree.
+In 1966, President Johnson received hundreds of letters from schoolchildren asking for the temple to be relocated to Phoenix, Arizona.
 The Smithsonian Institution proposed erecting the temple on the banks of the Potomac River in Washington, D.C., while the Boston Museum of Fine Arts preferred the banks of the Charles River in Boston.
 However, the commission rejected these suggestions because the temple's sandstone would suffer from an outdoor environment.